 “This is a wonderful instrument for both the first time user and the semi-serious amateur.”

 Luna Guitars Tattoo Concert Ukulele

-Featuring a Distinctive heart song rosette as well a unique “tattooed” aesthetic, the Luna Guitars Tattoo Concert ukulele offers a great value to the budding ukulele player.
-The ukulele features a solid spruce top, mahogany back and sides, as well as a mahogany neck with a rosewood fretboard.
+Featuring a unique “tattooed” aesthetic, the Luna Guitars Tattoo Concert Ukulele offers a great value to the budding ukulele player and experienced musician alike.
+This ukulele features a mahogany top, mahogany back and sides, as well as a mahogany neck with a rosewood fretboard.
 It also recently made a nice appearance on national television, but we’ll talk about that shortly!

 Godin 36080 Ukulele

-Hand crafted in Canada, the Godin 36080 (also known as the Godin MultiUke) is a great option for the intermediate to advanced ukulele player looking for a professional quality instrument.
-The 36080 comes with either a solid spruce (a brighter voicing (the sunburst finish) or cedar top for a warmer voicing (natural finish).
+Handcrafted in Canada, the Godin 36080 (also known as the Godin MultiUke) is a great option for the intermediate to advanced ukulele player looking for a professional quality instrument.
+The 36080 comes with either a solid spruce top for a brighter voicing (the sunburst finish) or cedar top for a warmer voicing (natural finish).
 It has a chambered mahogany body, and most importantly it is not a 100% acoustic ukulele; it has an onboard pickup and preamp with EQ adjustment, and truly shines when it’s plugged into an amp.

 So how did you feel about our ukulele buyer’s guide?
 If you have any experiences, opinions, or personal anecdotes that you’d like to share, feel free to tell us all about it in the comments section below!